Jony12rb/Hackupc24_inter/README.md

     conda install -c conda-forge ffmpeg
     ```

+4. Put your OpenAI API key
+Write your OpenAI API key in the OPENAI_API_KEY.txt file

-4. Activate the streamlit demo
+5. Activate the streamlit demo
     ```Shell
     streamlit run ./demo/GalleryVideoclipGenerator.py
     ```

-5. Now, you can generate your videoclips with the webUI!
+6. Now, you can generate your videoclips with the webUI!
 You have a page for uploading your images and one for generating the clips with them.